stepp1/research-app/researcher/data/README.md

 ## Preprocessing

-We provide multiple scripts to preprocess data.
+I provided some scripts for preprocessing.

 - Extract images from PDFs `utils/img2txt.py`
 - Extract text from the images: `utils/img2txt.py`